-Located in the former city of Etobicoke, the Long Branch neighbourhood (aka Long Branch Village) is the south-western tip of Toronto.
+Located in the former city of Etobicoke, the Long Branch neighborhood (aka Long Branch Village) is the south-western tip of Toronto.
 Long Branch is a waterfront community, bordered by Lake Ontario to the south and a rail line to the north.
 Long Branch's western border is created by the Etobicoke Creek and Marie Curtis Park, beyond which is the City of Mississauga.
 To the east, Long Branch runs to 23rd Street below Lake Shore Boulevard West and, roughly, 22nd Street north of Lake Shore.

 By political boundaries, Long Branch is located in Toronto's Ward 6, Ontario's Etobicoke-Lakeshore Riding, and the Etobicoke-Lakeshore Federal Riding.

-Shopping and Dining in Long Branch
+Shopping and Dining

 There are also many shops to serve the needs of locals.
 Larger names include a Shoppers Drug Mart, a Home Hardware, a No Frills grocery, and a Rexall Pharmacy.
-But of course there are many other small shops and to choose from, with everything from pet supplies and laundromats, to hair salons, a yoga studio, pubs and spas.
+But of course there are many other small shops and to choose from, with everything from pet supplies and laundromats, to hair salons, a yoga studio, pubs, and spas.

 For community hockey teams, Long Branch Arena is located in Birch Park.
 Birch Park also has public tennis courts, as does Laburnham Park.